EsraKorkmazz/Skincare-Recommendation/README.md

 └── README.md               # This file

 ## Project Structure
+📂 Project Structure

 recommendation-system/

 ├── data/

-│   └── final_data_cleaned.csv   # Cleaned dataset used by the recommendation model
+   └── final_data_cleaned.csv   # Cleaned dataset used by the recommendation model ├── images/

-│

-├── images/

-│   ├── 2.png                        # Image for the Home section
+  ├── 2.png                     # Image for the Home section

-│   ├── 3.jpg                        # Image for the Home section
+  ├── 3.jpg                     # Image for the Home section

-│
 ├── recommendation_model.py          # Recommendation engine logic and methods
 ├── main.py                          # Streamlit app for the front end
 ├── requirements.txt                 # Python dependencies for the project
-└── README.md                        # Project overview, setup instructions, etc.
+├── README.md                        # Project overview, setup instructions, etc.